layerarch/layerarch.github.io/pages/about.md

 # image: "/assets/images/gen/content/content-5.webp"
 ---
 # Who We Are
-Layer Architecture is a full-service architecture and design studio based in Toronto, Canada.
-We welcome opportunities to work on residential and commercial projects of all sizes and complexities.
-Our services include architecture and design for new construction, additions, and interior alterations.
+Layer Architecture is a full-service architecture and design studio based in Toronto, Ontario.
+We specialize in residential and commercial projects of all sizes and complexities, from all new construction, additions, and interior transformations.

 <div class="row">
     <div class="col-md-4 text-center">